 If you work in the IT industry, you’ve probably heard the term “Kubernetes,” which is typically used in association with containers technology.
 Containers may be really beneficial when it comes to developing apps.
 Kubernetes was intended to address many of the issues that come with deploying applications, most notably by automating and orchestrating deployments and availability.
-In this article, we will take a closer look at how Kubernetes works with VMware.
+In this article, we will take a closer look at how Kubernetes works with VMware and how to deploy Kubernetes on VMware infrastructure.

 What is Kubernetes?